 Chloé had created Sherby the Fish (+ siblings) for Rivers of Light 2019.
 In front of general amazement, we decided that it was time to share with you how Sherby was made!

-Chloé is always there when it comes to studying new techniques, whether it be carpentry, decorative arts, mosaics or textiles!
-She enjoys playing with these various influences in her creations.
-Creator of some of the very first Rivers of Light lanterns in 2015, she has continued to make multiple lanterns throughout the years.
-In this video, she welcomes us into her garden for a relaxing moment of lantern-making.
+Chloe is always on the go when it comes to studying new techniques, whether it's woodworking, decorative arts, mosaics or textiles!
+She has fun playing with these various influences in her creations.
+Creator of the very first Rivers of Light lanterns in 2015, she has continued to offer us an array of different lantern shapes throughout the years.
+In this video, she has the great pleasure to welcome us in her garden to share this moment of creation with us in all conviviality.

 The Icosahedron Lantern by Simon Durocher-Gosselin